bratislava/bratislava.github.io/docs/bratislava.sk/forms-upload-file.md

 Basically, it's **replacing** old uploaded file with a new one.

 ## Usage in RJSF
 Upload widget is possible to fully use in RJSF forms.
-Thiw widget is returning string or array of strings.
+This widget is returning string or array of strings.
 This string represents name of uploaded file.
+Files with error are not returned.